-When using the REST API, you typically use POST or PUT to send a message and GET to request a message.
+When sending REST messages to an API, you typically use POST or PUT to send a message and GET to request a message.
 However, there are some unusual scenarios you might want to support, which are described in the following sections:

 Using POST with No Body